 Personal funding accounts provide healthcare dollars for members to use when paying for qualified medical expenses.
 The 3 types are the health savings account (HSA), the health reimbursement arrangement (HRA), and the flexible spending account (FSA).

-*HRA funds roll over at the employer's discretion.
+*HRA and FSA funds roll over annually at the employer's discretion.

 A health savings account is an employee-owned account that works in conjunction with a qualified, high-deductible health plan that allows employees to save for